John Wayne Glover: Trial

+Dr. John Shand, a psychiatrist testifying at the trial for the defence, said Glover had a severe personality disorder.
 The Crown prosecutor maintained that Glover was well aware of his actions.
 When he killed, he was planning what to do with the victim's stolen money, and took time to clean his hammer with acid to destroy forensic evidence.
 Glover was impotent and had no interest in sex.
 Tying the pantyhose so tightly around his victims' necks was to make sure they were dead, while also trying to trick the police into thinking that this was the work of a sexually motivated killer.

 Glover was addicted to poker machines.
 The easiest way for him to get more money for his gambling was to steal.
 After the guilty verdict was delivered by the jury, Justice Wood stated that he was dealing with an extremely dangerous prisoner:

 He is able to choose when to attack and when to stay his hand.
 He is cunning and able to cover his tracks.
 It is plain that he has chosen his moments carefully.
 Although the crimes have been opportunistic, he has not gone in where the risks were overwhelming.

 The period since January 1989 has been one of intense and serious crime involving extreme violence inflicted on elderly women, accompanied by theft or robbery of their property.
 On any view, the prisoner has shown himself to be an exceedingly dangerous person and that view was mirrored by the opinions of the psychiatrists who gave evidence at his trial.

 I have no alternative other than to impose the maximum available sentence, which means that the prisoner will be required to spend the remainder of his natural life in gaol.

 It is inappropriate to impose any minimum term to be served before release on parole.
 Having regard to those life sentences, this is not a case where the prisoner may ever be released pursuant to any order of this court.

 He is never to be released.